surfstudio/surf-android-response-result/docs/ResponseResult.md

 * ResponseResult.error - Response Result error
 * ResponseResult.done - End of request for any outcome
 * ResponseResult.errorUnknownHost - No internet error
-* ResponseResult.isEndYii2 - In some frameworks, the absence of a page always returns the latest data

 #### Example base service query